hirosystems/stacks-blockchain-api/readme.md

 ## Quick start

-A self-contained Docker image is provided which starts a Stacks 2.0 blockchain and API instance connected to the testnet.
+A self-contained Docker image is provided which starts a Stacks 2.0 blockchain and API instance.

 Ensure Docker is installed, then run the command: